MeMAD-project/statistical-tools/README.md

     * `match_synsets_to_categories.py`.

 * One can add more category types to `categories.py`.
 Right now only `location` and `temporal` types are supported.

+* Currently POS tags are not used for inferring relationships and attributes.
+Adding support for this would require some work.